 Soldering surfaces that are difficult to bond with inorganic acid fluxes are perfect.
 These fluxes have a much higher melting point than organic fluxes.
 Frequently oxidized metallic parts can be removed by these methods.
 This includes acids and salts such as hydrochlorides, hydrofluoric, stannous chlorides, sodium fluorides, and zinc chlorides.

 Solder flux in non-electronic applications is used for brazing copper pipes, which is an inorganic use of flux in soldering.
 Chemically active residues can cause serious field failures because they leave behind chemically active residues that can cause corrosion

 How to use liquid flux when soldering

 - For flux for electrical soldering use rosin-based flux to make solid joints.

-- For plumbing joints recommended acid flux when soldering pipes because acids are more prone to remove oxide layers.
+- For plumbing, joints recommended acid flux when soldering pipes because acids are more prone to remove oxide layers.

 - Solder top tining is very important to keep clean when working with electronics.

-- Always keep your soldering iron in a stand while it is on for safety and reliability of equipment.
+- Always keep your soldering iron in a stand while it is on for the safety and reliability of equipment.

 Tags:-flux with solder,what is flux soldering,flux in soldering,what is flux in,soldering iron flux,what is solder flux,what is soldering flux,soldering flux,paste flux for soldering, electric solder flux,flux for electrical soldering,soldering with liquid flux,soldering flux how to use,how to use solder flux,how to use flux when soldering,what is flux used for.what is flux soldering